-Association of Gastrointestinal Motility Disorders (Bedford, Massachusetts, USA)
+Association of Gastrointestinal Motility Disorders (Lexington, Massachusetts, USA)

 Resources for people with gastrointestinal motility disorders, including IBS, of all ages and their families, including in-person support groups in its local area, telephone and online support for people in other areas or who are unable to leave home, and educational speakers, networking opportunities with other members

 American Neurogastroenterology and Motility Society (Belleville, Michigan, USA)